 Below is a list of current traffic calming projects happening in Iowa City.

-The City will install two radar feedback signs along 7th Avenue between Glendale Road and Court Street, one for northbound traffic and one for southbound traffic.
+The City installed two radar feedback signs along 7th Avenue between Glendale Road and Court Street, one for northbound traffic and one for southbound traffic.

 The signs display the driver's speed and caution them to slow if they are speeding.
 Research indicates that feedback signs may be effective at lowering speeds, especially among drivers exceeding the speed limit by 10 MPH or more.

-No additional installations of radar feedback signs will be considered elsewhere until after the end of the 12-month study period is complete.
+Staff will evaluate the effect of these signs on speeds over time.
+No additional installations of radar feedback signs will be considered until the effectiveness of the devices has been determined.